How to Make It in America

 How to Make It in America is an American comedy-drama television series that ran on HBO from February 14, 2010, to November 20, 2011.
 The series follows the lives of Ben Epstein (Bryan Greenberg) and his friend Cam Calderon (Victor Rasuk) as they try to succeed in New York City's fashion scene.
 The show's second season premiered on October 2, 2011.

 On December 20, 2011, HBO announced the cancellation of the show citing failure to generate a large audience and buzz.
 Executive producer Mark Wahlberg expressed hope in an interview for GQ magazine in January 2012 that the show would return on another network.

 Synopsis

-How to Make it in America followed two enterprising twenty year olds hustling their way through New York City's talent show, determined to achieve their vision of the American dream.
+How to Make it in America followed two enterprising twenty year olds hustling their way through New York City, determined to achieve their vision of the American dream.
 Trying to make a name for themselves in New York's competitive fashion scene, Ben Epstein (Greenberg) and his friend and business partner Cam Calderon (Rasuk) use their street knowledge and connections to bring their ambitions to fruition.
-With the help of Cam's cousin Rene (Guzman), who is trying to market his own high-energy drink, and their well-connected friend Domingo ("Kid Cudi"), the entrepreneurs set out to make it big, encountering obstacles along the way that will require all their ingenuity to overcome.
+With the help of Cam's cousin Rene (Guzman), who is trying to market his own energy drink, and their well-connected friend Domingo (Kid Cudi), the entrepreneurs set out to make it big, encountering obstacles along the way that will require all their ingenuity to overcome.